-The boundlessly fascinating Spring Mountain Ranch sits just beneath the spectacularly colorful cliffs of the magnificent Wilson Ranch, just outside the Red Rock Canyon National Conservation Area.
-With quite the list of riveting owners throughout the past century, if the jaw dropping scenery won’t get you here, the history definitely will.
+The majestic Spring Mountain Ranch sits just beneath the spectacularly vibrant cliffs of the Spring Mountains, in the same valley as Red Rock Canyon National Conservation Area.
+With quite the list of riveting owners—we’re looking at you, Howard Hughes—if the jaw dropping scenery won’t get you here, the history is sure to seal the deal.

-By the 1870s, the area had attracted James Wilson and George Anderson who had recently acquired a heap of funds after their ranch was purchased by a former business partner.
-With deep pockets and a slew of ambition, Wilson and Anderson took over the property, maintaining the two existing buildings and land.
-Additionally, James wife Annie and her two sons James Jr. and George Jr. occupied the land and expanded the existing cabin on site by the 1870s.
-Misfortune strikes in the early 1880s when Annie mysterious vanishes and is never seen or heard of again.
-Also, James dies in 1906 and passes the ranch onto James Jr. and George Jr., who eventually sell the ranch in 1929.
+By the 1870s, the area had attracted James Wilson and George Anderson who had recently acquired a large amount of funds after their ranch was purchased by a former business partner.
+With deep pockets and serious ambition, WIlson and Anderson took over the property, maintaining the two existing buildings and land.
+Additionally, James’ wife Annie and her two sons James Jr. and George Jr. occupied the land and expanded the existing cabin on site by the 1870s.
+Tragedy struck in the early 1880s when Annie mysteriously vanished and is never seen, or heard from again.
+James also dies in 1906 and passes the ranch onto James Jr. and George Jr., who eventually sell the ranch in 1929.

-The new owner of the ranch, Willard George, has even bigger dreams when purchasing the property.
-As a big time fur coat maker to the Hollywood stars, George decided to purchase the property to turn into a chinchilla ranch.
-Although not to difficult to imagine, this big business idea eventually fails, and the ranch turns hands again when purchased by radio-turned-movie star Chet Lauck.
+The next owner of the ranch—Williard George—has even mightier dreams when getting hold of this iconic property.
+As a big-time fur coat maker for the Hollywood elite, George had plans to purchase the property and turn it into a chinchilla ranch to support his business.
+Though not difficult to predict, his grand idea eventually failed and the ranch turned hands again, this time to radio-turned-movie star Chet Lauck.

-German movie star Vera Krupp sets her sights on the property in 1955 after divorcing from coffee guru Alfred Krupp in Germany.
-With an immaculately constructed and essentially brand new mansion, Vera was in heaven and spent her days rock hounding, hosting parties, and living large in Spring Mountain until she is eventually plagued with ill health, requiring her to relocate to be closer to adequate medical care.
-While she so badly wanted to sell the property to the State Park’s system, the price tag was a bit too hefty, and was eventually snapped up by the Howard Hughes Corporation in 1967.
+German movie star Vera Krupp honed in on the property in 1955, after divorcing from coffee guru Alfred Krupp in Germany.
+With a brand new, immaculately constructed mansion on her hands, Vera was in heaven.
+Here, she spent her days rockhounding, hosting parties, ranching with the boys, and living life to the fullest in the Spring Mountains until she fell ill and needed to relocated to be closer to adequate medical care.
+Despite a serious personal interest in selling the property to the Nevada State Parks system in order to preserve the property, the Howard Hughes snapped up the property in 1967.